Small eigenvalues of hyperbolic surfaces with many cusps: Analytic Preliminaries

 where $\gamma$ is the contour formed of the union of the straight line $\gamma_{1}$ from $0$ to $\mathrm{Re}(\xi)$ and the straight line $\gamma_{2}$ from $\mathrm{Re}(\xi)$ to $\xi$, so that $g$ is entire and by the fundamental theorem of contour integration, $g'(\xi)=\hat{\psi}(\xi)$.
 If $x\in\mathbb{R}$ then

-and since $\hat{\psi}$is a Schwartz function we immediately see that $g$ restricted to $\mathbb{R}$ is also a Schwartz function.
+and since $\hat{\psi}|_{\mathbb{R}}$ is a Schwartz function we immediately see that $g|_{\mathbb{R}}$ is also a Schwartz function.
 Using trivial estimates of the integral of $\hat{\psi}$ over the contour $\gamma$ arising from (\ref{eq:pw-bd}) we also obtain the estimate

 Since $g$ is entire, the Paley-Wiener-Schwartz theorem tells us that $g$ is the Fourier(-Laplace) transform of a distribution $f$ with support in $[-1,1]$.
 But since $g|_{\mathbb{R}}$ is a Schwartz function it follows also that $f$ must be a Schwartz function.